 This ancient Aztec capital (once known as Tenochtitlan) was discovered underneath the Metropolitan Cathedral in the 1900’s and excavated in the 70’s.
 It sits right in the heart of the city and continues to be unearthed today.
 For a small price, you can walk through the ruins, as well as spend a few hours in the museum.
 A humbling, educational, and memorable experience that I highly recommend.

 Monumento a la Revolución

-I’m a sucker for markets and I love to barter, especially for rugs and textiles.
-Markets are also great to try new foods and learn new vocabulary.
-There are many in Mexico City, but my two favorite are: Mercado de Artesanias La Ciudadela and Mercado La Merced.
+I’m a sucker for markets, and I love to barter — especially for rugs and textiles.
+Markets are also perfect for trying new foods and expanding your vocabulary.
+There are many in Mexico City, but my two favorites are Mercado de Artesanias La Ciudadela and Mercado La Merced.

 Mercado de Artesanias La Ciudadela has, in my opinion, some of the best textiles and authentic-looking decor.

-Mercado La Merced is great for food.
+Mercado La Merced is excellent for food.
 Anthony made me try crickets here, which I was not thrilled about, but it seemed to amuse the vendors.
-This market is always buzzing and is a great way to familiarize yourself with Mexican ingredients and local cuisine.
+This market is always buzzing and is a wonderful way to familiarize yourself with Mexican ingredients and local cuisine.

 La Lavanderia is dark, alluring, and the perfect spot to relax after a long day for a glass (or two) of the best Mezcal in the city.

-There isn’t one specific park—although Coyoacán is arguably a favorite amongst travelers—but wherever you are there is sure to be a beautiful park nearby.
+Although Coyoacán is arguably a favorite amongst travelers, wherever you find yourself in Mexico City, there is sure to be a beautiful park nearby.
 Take advantage of the benches, people watching, and free wifi.
 Also, you will notice vendors selling peanuts to kids so they can feed the squirrels—it’s the best.